ramuz108/the_third_eye-app/README.md

 - if the script finds nothing as humans/vehicles, the alarm is predicted false and the mail is discarded.
 - If any threat is identified[Eg: Humans/vechicles in our current context], alarm will be initiated and the live camera feed of the triggered location will be displayed in the control station automatically.
 - The android application users/sentries/security in charge will be alerted with the navigaton towards the breach.
-- The SOS numbers will be delivered with an SMS indicating the breach.
+- The SOS numbers will be delivered with an SMS using Fast2SMS API indicating the breach.

+# Tools Used
+-PHP with IMAP
+-Python
+-Tensorflow
+-Keras
+-OpenCV
+-imageAI with RetinaNet Model
+-Javascript
+-Fast2SMS API for sending SMS

 # Users
 ### Control Master